bjarito/bry_mp_msteams/README.md

 # MeetingPulse Teams Add-In

 ## MS Teams with MP Dev
-* Check in Manifests/Development/manifest.json if configurationUrl is set to `https://bjarito.github.io/bry_mp_msteams/Home/TabConfigure.html`
+* Check in Manifests/Local/manifest.json if configurationUrl is set to `https://bjarito.github.io/bry_mp_msteams/Home/TabConfigure.html`
-(For now sidepanel is not working on Local MP)
+(For now sidepanel is not working on Local MP `https://local.meet.ps:8443`)
-* In Development folder, zip the 3 files (e.g., color.png, manifest.json, outline.png)
+* In Local folder, zip the 3 files (e.g., color.png, manifest.json, outline.png)
 * In MS teams calendar menu, create a [future] meeting.
 Meeting title and attendees are required.
 Hit the Send button
 * Click the meeting you have created then click [Edit] button.
 * Click the [+] icon button above and a add tab modal will popup.